 I placed all these items under one category, because they all do something a bit similar…sort of… Of course they all have a different function.
 You can’t stir a pot of stew with tongs, and you can’t flip eggs with a wooden spoon…lol.
 Seriously, where would you be without any one of these items.
 They’re all so important.
 When purchasing these items, get the good stuff.
 You don’t want things breaking while you’re in the middle of cooking.

 Tongs come in many styles.
 We have a multitude of tongs in our utensil drawer.
-Our personal favorite is the metal tongs with the silicone grippers (they look little hands), and of course the heavy metal bbq tongs are a must.
+Our personal favorite is the metal tongs with the silicone grippers (they look like little hands), and of course the heavy metal barbecue grill tongs are a must.
 Wooden spoons can be bought at a dollar store, but I hate the way they feel, and how easily they can break.
 If the wooden spoon is too light, it doesn’t feel right.
 Get a spatula with a thin front edge.
 It will slide under eggs etc and thus, make your life much easier, when making eggs for your better half.
 You won’t be serving scrambled eggs when they want sunny side up.

 Where would we be without mixing bowls.
 How could you beat up a few eggs for an omelette, or make a pancake batter etc. Yes, everyone has to have a set of bowls for combining ingredients, and mixing up a few eggs.
 The easiest bowls to work with are stainless steel, and glass comes in at a close second.